-- A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next high grade level: - 1.
+- A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next highest grade level: - 1.
 The parent/guardian must make a written request for their child to be considered for subject matter acceleration prior to the end of the first nine (9) weeks. - 2.
 The parent/guardian must meet with the Principal to review the request and the student's eligibility for acceleration. - 3.
 If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted. - B. Eligibility: The following minimum requirements to be considered eligible for subject matter acceleration must be met.
 Any exception to the eligibility requirements must be discussed with the Grade Level Director. - 1.
 Assessment results: Mid-Level 3 or higher on the state standardized assessment in ELA and Math (previous year). - 2.
 Grade average for the course(s) requesting acceleration in 85% for the current year.
 Students who are in an advanced content course of the same content requesting acceleration in will be awarded five (5) additional percentage points. - 3.
-Attendance: 90% attendance rate for the current year.
+Attendance: 90% attendance rate for the current year. - 4.
+Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - Teacher Recommendation: A positive recommendation from all the student's current and previous grade level teachers.